ubc-library-rc/future-water-project/README.md

 ![title](documentation/csv-example.png)

-Build the two docker images required for this project:
+1. **Build the two docker images required for this project:**

-1. Base image:
+Base image:

 ```shell
 cd docker/base
 docker build -t libraryrc/future-waters .
 ```
-___

-2. Script images:
+Script images:

 ```shell
 docker build -t libraryrc/future-waters .
 ```
 ___

+2. **Find and update docker volume parameter**

-3. Get your current working directory so that you can run the docker script pointing it to the shared `resources` folder
+You need to get your current working directory so that you can run the docker script pointing it to the shared `resources` folder

 First get the path where you downloaded the project